Semantically Adversarial Scenario Generation with Explicit Knowledge Guidance: Experiments on Adversarial Driving Scenes Generation

-\textbf{Evaluation Results:} We show the Intersection over Union (IoU) metric for the vehicle during the attack in Figure~\ref{lidar_iou}.
-Generally, it is harder to find adversarial scenes in the highway background than in the intersection background since the latter has much more vehicles.
-Within 100 iterations, \textit{Point Attack} method nearly has no influence to the performance since it operates in very high dimensions.
+\textbf{Effective of Adversarial Attack.} We use Intersection over Union (IoU) for the vehicle as a metric to indicate the performance of the segmentation algorithms.
+We show the results as well as the ratio of rules violation (ratio of objects that violate knowledge \circleone\ \circletwo\ ) during the attack in Figure~\ref{lidar_iou}.
+Generally, it is harder to find adversarial scenes in the highway background than in the intersection background, since the latter has many more vehicles.
+Within 100 iterations, the \textit{Point Attack} method nearly has no influence on performance, since it operates in very high dimensions.
 In contrast, \textit{Pose Attack} and \textit{Scene Attack} efficiently reduce the IoU value.
-Although \textit{Pose Attack} achieves comparable results to our method, scenes generated by it (shown in Figure~\ref{lidar_example}) are unrealistic due to the overlaps between vehicles and traffic rules violation.
-In contrast, scenes generated by our method (shown in Figure~\ref{lidar_example}) only modify the vehicles within the traffic constraints.
-In Table~\ref{transferable_table}, we explore the transferability of \textit{Point Attack} and \textit{Scene Attack}.
-Source models are used to generate scenes, and target models are used to be evaluated.
-To make the comparison fair, we run 20,000 iterations to get the value for \textit{Point Attack}.
-Although \textit{Point Attack} method dramatically reduces the performance of all 4 victims, the generated scenes have weak transferability and cannot decrease the performance of other victim models.
-However, scenes generated by \textit{Scene Attack} successfully attack all models even those not targeted during the training, which demonstrates strong adversarial transferability.
+Although \textit{Pose Attack} achieves results comparable to our method, the scenes generated by it (shown in Figure~\ref{lidar_iou}) are unrealistic due to the overlaps between vehicles; therefore, the ratio of violation of rules is high.
+On the contrary, the scenes generated by our method only modify the vehicles within the traffic constraints.
+More generated scenes can be found in Appendix~\ref{appendix_e}.